-In 2011, Alexandra worked as a trainee veterinary nurse at Greencross Vets where she earned a Certificate II in Animal Studies.
+In 2011, Alex worked as a trainee veterinary nurse at Greencross Vets where she earned a Certificate II in Animal Studies.
 From there, it reaffirmed her desire to work with animals, particularly with wildlife.
-In 2013 Alexandra moved to Gatton where she undertook a bachelor’s degree in applied science majoring in wildlife science.
-Alexandra graduated from the University of Queensland in 2017 and moved to the Gold Coast to take up the Wildlife Biologist role with Avisure.
+In 2013 Alex moved to Gatton where she undertook a bachelor’s degree in applied science majoring in wildlife science.
+Alex graduated from the University of Queensland in 2017 and moved to the Gold Coast to take up the Wildlife Biologist role with Avisure.

-Since she was a child, Alexandra always gravitated towards animals and the outdoors.
+Since she was a child, Alex always gravitated towards animals and the outdoors.
 She spent her childhood camping, in particular, North Stradbroke Island and in Northern NSW, such as Girraween National Park.
-In her spare time, Alexandra loves to cook and hike in local areas such as the Queensland Hinterlands, O’Reilly’s and Sunshine Coast.
+In her spare time, Alex loves to cook and hike in local areas such as the Queensland Hinterlands, O’Reilly’s and the Sunshine Coast.

-Alexandra loves working for Avisure.
-Alexandra not only gets to work with wildlife but says “I get to work with extraordinary people”.
-Her work with Avisure has required her to travel to countries such as Singapore and New Zealand.
-Alexandra has found a love for aviation since working at Avisure, where she states “aviation is exhilarating, watching planes defy gravity and see families reunite.
+Alex loves working for Avisure.
+She not only gets to work with wildlife but says “I get to work with extraordinary people”.
+Her work with Avisure has seen her travel to various Australian airports, as well as airports in Singapore and New Zealand.
+Alex has found a love for aviation since working at Avisure, where she states “aviation is exhilarating, watching planes defy gravity and see families reunite.
 I also love helping people to stay safe by ensuring humane bird dispersals”.
 She says of her role at Avisure, “every day is different, and every day sees a new adventure, every day presents new challenges, and I love it!”